Justineo/make-github-greater/README.md

     It's because Make GitHub Greater uses `webNavigation` module to dynamically inject content scripts (to support GitHub Enterprise).
 Make GitHub Greater won't track or record any of these private data.

-* Why can Make GitHub Greater's demo page find out I have installed the extension or not?

-    In Chrome/Opera it's allowed to get this information through the API so that the demo page can find out if the user has installed Make GitHub Greater.
-It's all about user experience and the extension itself won't track or record these data.

 * Why access token isn't working for me?

     Now Make GitHub Greater is saving user's private access token into `localStorage`. `localStorage` has a limit of 5MB and the problem might be other extensions have consumed too much storage that Make GitHub Greater failed to save access tokens.